 Snoring can be caused by a number of factors, and whilst it can’t be cured, it can be controlled.
 If you are unsure what makes you snore, our snoring advice may help you choose the right solution for you.

-If you suffer from snoring we have created a guide helping you pin-point solutions to your snoring issues.
-There are many causes of snoring and this guide to snoring is designed to help you find solutions and is not an alternative to medical advice.
-Support A pillow...read more
+Do you suffer from snoring?
+Here at Slumber Slumber we value your sleep so have created a handy snoring guide so you can tackle your snoring and get back to sleeping soundly at night.
+There are many causes of snoring and this guide to snoring is designed to help you...read more

 For 1 in 4 of us, snoring is a normal part of everyday life.
 However, severe snoring can have a detrimental effect on our health, if left untreated.
 How severe is my snoring?
 The NHS advises that there are three ‘grades’ of snoring: Grade one – infrequent, fairly...read more